rona-round-up/SLHS_Vaccinator/README.md

   - Splitting enemy- once killed it splits into basic enemies
 - You start at a 100% health then you get hit for an amount of damage that varies depending on the enemy that was hit
 - You can get health back by killing an enemy and getting a percentage of their health.
+- There is a random chance of you dying everytime you're hit
+- The chance increases by 5% evertime you're hit
+- As you kill enemies the chances go down